• Skip to primary navigation

 Broth

-• 4 cups broth no salt added or low sodium – I used 2 cups chicken and 2 cups mushroom broth
+• 4 cups no-salt-added or low-sodium broth I used 2 cups chicken + 2 cups mushroom broth

 • 1 carrot

-• 2 Ramen cakes 70 g each – I used a millet & brown rice ramen
+• 2 ramen cakes 70 g each, millet & brown rice ramen

 • ½ tablespoon chili paste